-The group operates Borussia Dortmund, a leading German football club, DFB Cup winners in 2016/17 and competing in this season’s UEFA Champions League (quarter-finalists in 2016/17).
+The group operates Borussia Dortmund, a leading German football club, DFB Cup winners in 2016/17 and Round of 16 participants in this season’s UEFA Champions League (quarter-finalists in 2016/17).

 Unsustainable spend on wages and transfers is increasingly being penalised by UEFA Financial Fair Play requirements.
 A ‘break-even requirement’ obliges clubs to spend no more than they generate over a rolling three-year period.
 Sanctions vary from a warning to a ban from UEFA competition, fines and a cap on wages and squad size.